biggeR-data/Language-Compendium/src/CSS/README.md

 }
 ```

-> The external integration is the standard nowadays.
+> The external integration is the standard nowadays. <br>
 > It is also possible to reference stylesheets from the Internet via a URL.

 ---